On managing magic mushroom experiences

 Article Status: Ongoing.

 Given the rise of mushroom use in legal jurisdictions and their increasing popularity as a therapeutic tool in particular, this article is aimed primarily at those people.
 It should go without saying that any kind of drug, prescription or otherwise, should only be taken under safe and legal circumstances.
+In particular, it should be noted that there is always a risk of harm.

 Like finance bros and cocaine, brain scientists and psychedelics have always gone together.
 The grand-daddy of psychology, William James, wrote his most influential works on consciousness under the influence of nitrous oxide and peyote, for example.
 It’s a hot topic of conversation at my department, and in this psychedelic renaissance it’s a hot enough topic that I’m regularly asked about it by non-brain sciencey people too.
 So I thought I’d jot down some notes.